sheljohn/ndArray/README.md

 1. `typename T`: the value-type (eg. `double`, `char`, or any user-defined/STL class).
 This type can be `const`-qualified to prevent underlying elements from being mutated (useful with Matlab inputs for instance, cf examples).
 2. `unsigned N`: the number of dimensions of the array, any number greater than 1.

-Once the dimensionality of an array (`N`) is set, it cannot be modified, so you'll have to declare several arrays to deal with 2D and 3D matrices for example.
+Once the dimensionality `N` of an array is set, it cannot be modified, so you'll have to declare several arrays to deal with 2D and 3D matrices for example.
 The members of `ndArray<T,N>` are:
 - `unsigned m_numel`: the number of elements stored in the array;
 - `unsigned m_size[N]`: the dimensions of the array (similar to Matlab's `size()` function);
 - `unsigned m_strides[N]`: the index-offsets in each dimension, typcially `[1 cumprod(size(1:N-1))]`;
 - `std::shared_ptr<T>`: the actual data, stored as a plain 1D array of length `m_numel`.

 Note that the indexing convention is similar to that of Matlab: the second element in `m_data` corresponds to the coordinates `(2,1,...)` (ie **row-first/column-wise**).

+#### Deactivating Matlab support

+Simply comment the definition of the flag `ND_ARRAY_USING_MATLAB`.

 #### Handling memory